shashi/Patchwork.jl/README.md

 ## Diff computation

-It is possible to compute the difference between two elements.
-This is done with the function `diff`.
+Patchwork provides a `diff` method to compute the difference between two elements.

 ```julia
 # E.g.
 patch = diff(left::Elem, right::Elem)
 ```
-returns a "patch".
-A patch is a `Dict` which maps node indices to a list of patches on that node. (a node is either an `Elem` or a `Text`).
-The node index is a number representing the position of the node in a depth-first ordering starting from the `left` node itself whose index is 0.
+The above call to diff returns a "patch".
+A patch is a `Dict` which maps node indices to a list of patches on that node.
+The node index is a number representing the position of the node in a depth-first ordering starting at the root node (here `left`), whose index is 0.

-Since `Elem`s are based on immutable datastructures, referential equality suffices to show that two subtrees or `children` or `attributes` are the same.
-Hence the more structure two nodes share, the faster the diffing.
+`Elem`s are based on immutable datastructures. `&` and `<<` operations return new `Elem`s, which may share structure with the operands.
+The more structure two nodes share, the faster the diffing.

 For example, if you have a big `Elem`, say `averybigelem`, the running time of the following diff call